 You may see a warning like this when you save the spreadsheet:

 This is normal.
-Click on Continue and the spreadsheet will be saved.
+Click on Continue to save the spreadsheet.

 Limitations

-The Case Study Spreadsheet is an excellent tool to explore how converting different amounts to Roth affects your taxes, but the part of the spreadsheet used in this post shows only the current year.
-It doesn’t show the effect of doing so over many years.
+The Case Study Spreadsheet is an excellent tool to explore how converting different amounts to Roth affects your taxes, but the part of the spreadsheet used in this post shows only one year.
+It doesn’t show the effect of converting over multiple years.

-Other software tools such as Optimal Retirement Planner (ORP), Retiree Portfolio Model (RPM), and Pralana Gold look across multiple years based on a set of inputs and assumptions to suggest an amount you should convert to Roth each year.
+Other software tools, such as Retiree Portfolio Model (RPM), MaxiFi, Boldin, ProjectionLab, and Pralana, examine multiple years based on a set of inputs and assumptions to suggest how much you should convert each year.
 The big question is whether those inputs and assumptions will hold true.

-Mike Piper, CPA made a good argument against projecting out too many years in his blog post Long-Term Tax Planning Requires Guessing.
+Mike Piper, CPA, made a good argument against projecting too many years into the future in his blog post Long-Term Tax Planning Requires Guessing.
 Focus on the Near-Term.
-The future can’t be predicted precisely.
+The future can’t be predicted reliably.
 Your spending needs will change.
 Investment returns may be strong or weak.
 Tax laws change.
 You won’t know what your tax rates will be in the future.

-I see a good reason to only look at the current year with the Case Study Spreadsheet.
-The decision won’t be “optimal” but trying to “optimize” may be only chasing rainbows.
-I strive to banish the word “optimize” from my financial life and from life in general.
+I see a good reason to review only one year at a time with the Case Study Spreadsheet.
+The decision won’t necessarily be “optimal” in the long term, but trying to “optimize” several decades out may be only chasing rainbows.
+I strive to banish the word “optimize” from my financial life, and from life in general.

 The purpose of a Roth conversion is to take advantage of low tax rates.
 If your retirement is dicey, the best Roth conversion strategy won’t cure it.
 If your retirement is secure, a reasonable attempt at Roth conversion is only trying to make an already good situation better.
 So don’t get stressed out when you don’t know how much you should convert.
-You can use the Case Study Spreadsheet to find a reasonable answer for the current year.
+You can use the Case Study Spreadsheet to find a reasonable answer one year at a time.

 Say No To Management Fees